vestrel00/contacts-android/docs/customdata/query-custom-data.md

 ```

 The `BroadQuery` API provides a `wherePartiallyMatches` function that NOT support matching custom
 data.
-Only native data are included in the matching process.
+Only AOSP data are included in the matching process.

 The `ProfileQuery` API does not provide a where function as there can only be one profile Contact
 per device.